Skip to content

 Construction sites are prime targets: high-value, portable assets and little overnight oversight.
 Worse, an injured trespasser can cost more than the theft.
 Here's how to secure a site cost-effectively — and the liability trap most owners miss.

 Few properties are as exposed as an active construction site: tens or hundreds of thousands of dollars in equipment, copper, materials, tools, and fuel, often behind nothing more than temporary chain-link, with no one on site overnight or over long holiday weekends.
 It's no surprise the industry loses an estimated $300 million to $1 billion a year to theft, with fewer than a quarter of stolen assets ever recovered.
 But theft is only half the risk — a trespasser injured on your unsecured site can trigger a liability claim that dwarfs any stolen tool.
-This guide breaks down what gets stolen and what it really costs you, how equipment-theft rings operate, the coverage options that work (including remote video guarding, which construction is almost tailor-made for), how to layer a site by build phase, what insurers and lenders expect, and how to vet a firm that has actually worked construction before.
+This guide breaks down what gets stolen and what it really costs you, the hard NER/NICB numbers behind the headlines, how equipment-theft rings operate, the coverage options that work (including remote video guarding, which construction is almost tailor-made for), a fully worked monthly security budget, how to layer a site by build phase, what insurers and lenders expect, and how to vet a firm that has actually worked construction before.

-Secure a site in layers: fencing, gates and access control at the perimeter, plus some mix of mobile patrol, remote video monitoring with live talk-down, and — for high-value or high-conflict sites — a stationed guard.
-Remote video guarding typically runs a fraction of the cost of a 24/7 officer and is a natural fit for empty overnight sites.
+Quick answer: Secure a site in layers: fencing, gates and access control at the perimeter, plus some mix of mobile patrol, remote video monitoring with live talk-down, and — for high-value or high-conflict sites — a stationed guard.
+A stationed unarmed guard runs about $22–$35/hr (roughly $16,000–$25,600/mo for true 24/7 coverage, which needs 2–4 officers), while remote video guarding and weekend mobile patrol typically cost a fraction of that and are a natural fit for empty overnight sites.
 And never rely on a "No Trespassing" sign alone: the attractive-nuisance doctrine can make you liable for a trespassing child's injury even though they had no right to be there.

 Why construction sites are prime targets